It's a Trap!: Background

 It was announced in March 2009 the show had read through an early draft of the script under the working title, Episode VI: The Great Muppet Caper.
 The second working title, We Have a Bad Feeling About This, was a reference to the recurring catchphrase that is used in the Star Wars films.
 The settled-upon title is a reference to the line by Admiral Ackbar in the film, which became an Internet meme through YTMND.

+In terms of production, this was the first episode produced in 16:9 and high definition.

 Due to the declining number of unused Family Guy characters, the episode also features characters from American Dad! and The Cleveland Show: Roger appears as Moff Jerjerrod, (with Vader/Stewie commenting "Are we already out of our own characters?")
 Klaus appears as Admiral Ackbar, Tim appears as Wicket the Ewok and Rallo appears as Nien Nunb.
 Stan was originally going to appear as Wedge Antilles, but his part got cut (he is still mentioned when Lando orders him to destroy the Power Station in the main reactor of the Death Star).

 The role of Meg Griffin continues to be minor, this time taking the role of the Sarlacc.

 The episode featured voice cameos from Patrick Stewart and Michael Dorn reprising their roles of Captain Jean-Luc Picard and Lieutenant Worf from Star Trek: The Next Generation, Adam West, Carrie Fisher and Rush Limbaugh as the Rancor (Limbaugh had previously made a cameo as himself in "Blue Harvest").

 At the Sarlacc Pit, when the Rebels keep nodding at each other to fight back against Jabba's minions, an image of an impatient Ted Knight appears from a clip of Caddyshack ("Well, we're waiting!").